magda-io/magda-ui-plugin-component-dap-image-gallery/README.md

     - "https://github.com/magda-io/magda-ui-plugin-component-dap-image-gallery/releases/download/v1.0.0/DAPImageGallery.js"
 ```

-You also need to configure Magda Gateway module `CSP` config accordingly to make sure scripts from `exmaple.com` are allowed. e.g.:
+You also need to configure Magda Gateway module `CSP` config accordingly to make sure scripts from `github.com` are allowed (or whatever domain where hosts the JS bundle). e.g.:

 ```yaml
 gateway: